Sights & Surroundings

 Kuta, a beach known of its surfing opportunities and party atmosphere.
 Uluwatu, a temple built at the edge of a 70 meter high cliff at the edge of the sea and inhabited by monkeys.

-You will be accommodated in one of the house in the village of Pejeng and it will take about 15-20 minutes by car to reach the center of Ubud.
-Located on the outskirts of Ubud, village life is quintessentially local and you will get a good chance to see typical Balinese life - roosters crowing and all!
+You will be accommodated in one of our houses in the village of Pejeng Kaja.
+Located on the outskirts of Ubud, village life is quintessentially local here and you will get a good chance to see typical Balinese life - roosters crowing and all!
+There are two centers in Pejeng which are specially furnished for the participants’ accommodation, namely Santi Rahayu and Melati.

-WiFi is available at the volunteer accommodation and there are great internet cafes in Ubud if you would like access to a higher speed connection.
+There is Wi-Fi in public areas at the volunteer accommodation and there are great internet cafes in Ubud if you would like access to a higher speed connection.

 All facilities that you could want are within easy access of our accommodation.
-There are ATMs and minimarts within 5 minute walk away.
+There are ATMs and minimarts within a 5-minute walk.

 All participants are expected to be environmentally responsible and to use all resources with restraint, especially water, paper and electricity.
 You will be expected to clean up after yourself, and to play your part to keep the accommodation neat and tidy.

-We only receive participants on the Sunday before a participant's program begins.
-The pick-up time from Denpasar Airport is between 06:00 and 20:00.
-After passing through customs, make sure you stay on the same floor and follow the way to the arrival gate.
-Our representative will be waiting for you in front of this gate with your name board and bring you to our center.
+We only receive participants on the Sunday before the program begins.
+The pick-up time from Denpasar Airport is between 00:00 and 23:59.
+After passing through customs, make sure you stay on the same floor and follow the way to the arrival gate (walking through the duty free shop).
+Our representative will be waiting for you at the International Arrival Flight Information Center at Denpasar Airport.
+Please look for your name board.

 If you're traveling to Denpasar Bali overland, we can arrange a pick-up at the following meeting points: